8x8-dxi/ContactNowAPI/ECNOW.md

 ##### List of Methods
 *ecnow_datasets*<br>

-...This methods is used read and manipulate datasets within a specified campaign ...The
+    This methods is used read and manipulate datasets within a specified campaign The
 *ecnow_records*<br>
 *campaign_tables*<br>
 *campaign_fields*<br>